Leadership Conference: June 14, 2023

 more

 Brown has served on the boards of Xerox, Cisco Systems, RR Donnelley and Micromuse where he was Chairman and CEO.
 He also served as the Chairman of the Federal Reserve Bank of Chicago and Chairman of the Rutgers University Board of Governors.
-Brown was also most recently the Navy SEAL Foundation Midwest Event Chairman.
-He currently serves as Co-Chair of The Prium.
-Brown has served two American presidents as part of President Obama’s Management Advisory Board and President George W. Bush’s National Security Telecommunications Advisory Committee.
+Brown earned a bachelor’s degree in economics and an honorary doctorate in humane letters from Rutgers University.

 Ed Byers